-Once you have begun the journey to build your dream home and you have gone through all the lifestyle issues as discussed in the 7/13 blog post entitled, “Building a Home: Choosing the Right House Plan for Your Lifestyle,” there are other things to think about prior to purchasing the building lot.
+Once you have begun the journey to build your dream home and you have gone through all the lifestyle issues as discussed in our blog post entitled, “12 Must Ask House Plan Questions to Answer Before You Buy,” there are other things to think about prior to purchasing the building lot.
 Again, it is essential to know what the weather is like and determine the natural landscape of the areas you like best Factors that come into play include the weather and natural landscape of the area you like best, your preference to architectural style, and of course, the size of your new home and the layout of the floor plan.

 Depending on where you live, there are a number of options for finding a residential building lot.
 In most suburban areas, developers offer buildable lots for sale in communities.
 These lots are usually prepped for home construction –the land has been cleared, there are established utility hook-ups, and usually there is a more streamlined permitting process.
 In other regions, classified ads are often the primary source to find home building lots.
 For a fee, brokers and real estate agents can also help you find home building lot.

 Do you want a flat or a sloping lot?
 One thing to know is that sometimes it is difficult to find a home plan to fit a sloped lot.
 The hillside home has advantages including a great view one disadvantage is the, the cost of the lots are usually more, and when the ground is not flat, or there is a stream (Left) it is more costly to build.